Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

 \subsection{Amplitude structure encodes spatial and temporal features under static illumination}

 With intensity calibrated, we asked what spatial and temporal information the same signal carries.
-Hyphal networks form electrically coupled lattices~\cite{Buffi2025ElectricalSignalingFungi, Itani2023LocalCalciumSignal}.
+The standardized four-channel circumferential geometry of MINDTube allows direct testing of this prediction across two flash paradigms.
 Local perturbations should produce distributed responses in which onset timing is shared across electrodes.
 Response amplitude should remain graded by proximity to the stimulus source.
 This predicts amplitude-based spatial encoding instead of a time-of-flight code.
 We tested this prediction across two flash paradigms (Fig.~\ref{fig:static_setup_calibration_decoding}C).

 For MINDTube, one to four walls were independently illuminated for 1, 5, or 10\,s.
-Ridge regression on multichannel baseline-corrected voltage features decoded wall count at $59.5 \pm 6.8$\%, stimulus duration class at $79.3 \pm 5.9$\%, and wall identity at $73.2 \pm 7.2$\%, across three independent sessions and 21 experimental conditions each repeated three times (Fig.~\ref{fig:static_setup_calibration_decoding}F--H; SI Appendix, Table~S1).
-Wall count and wall identity are evaluated against a four-class chance of 25\%; duration decoding, with three stimulus levels, is evaluated against a balanced chance of 33.3\%.
-Duration decoding is the strongest result.
+Ridge regression on multichannel baseline-corrected voltage features decoded wall count with $59.5 \pm 6.8$\% accuracy and wall identity with $73.2 \pm 7.2$\% accuracy, compared with a 25\% chance baseline.
+Stimulus duration was identified at a balanced accuracy of $79.3 \pm 5.9$\% against a 33.3\% baseline.
+The experiments were conducted across three independent sessions with 21 experimental conditions, each repeated three times (Fig.~\ref{fig:static_setup_calibration_decoding}F--H; SI Appendix, Table~S1).
 The temporal profile of the bioelectrical signal encoded stimulus duration with high fidelity.

-The duration confusion matrix (Fig.~\ref{fig:static_setup_calibration_decoding}G) reflects a class distribution of 747, 29, and 42 trials for the 1\,s, 5\,s, and 10\,s conditions.
-Overall accuracy reached 96.8\% (Cohen's $\kappa = 0.763$); the 1\,s condition comprising 91.3\% of trials drives this figure, and the balanced accuracy of 79.3\% confirms performance well above the 33.3\% balanced chance across all three classes.
-Wall-identity accuracy at 73.2\%, nearly three times the four-class chance, demonstrates that spatial information is decodable.
+Duration classification reached $79.3 \pm 5.9$\% balanced accuracy against a 33.3\% chance baseline (The duration confusion matrix (Fig.~\ref{fig:static_setup_calibration_decoding}G)).
+Because the duration classes were imbalanced, with 747, 29, and 42 trials for the 1, 5, and 10 s conditions, we also report overall accuracy and Cohen's $\kappa$.
+Overall accuracy reached 96.8\% with Cohen's $\kappa = 0.763$, indicating that performance was not explained solely by the dominant 1~s class.